 I’ve wanted to get involved with a charity and help homeless people for years and I’ve joined a group of people to pursue this.

 Keeping busy is the answer but there are times when I wonder what to do at that moment.
-I would have wondered around wherever I was staying, trying local food and talking to people.
+I would have wandered around wherever I was staying, trying local food and talking to people.
 I really don’t want to turn the TV on having not watched it for the last 18 months.
 So, I’m left alone with my thoughts and at times I wonder what I’m doing back home.

 I have no doubt I want to be with my family but that doesn’t fill all day every day.
 My thoughts drift back to my motorbike, the people I met, the amazing places I’ve seen, riding across deserts, over mountains and through jungles.
 I want to go again.
 I don’t want to put the wheelie bin out.